Department of Citywide Administrative Services311Search all NYC.gov websites

 Chief Citywide Equity and Inclusion Officer/Deputy Commissioner

-Silvia Montalban is the Chief Citywide Equity and Inclusion Officer and oversees Citywide Equity and Inclusion (CEI).
+Silvia Montalban is the chief citywide equity and inclusion officer and oversees Citywide Equity and Inclusion (CEI).
 She is responsible for fostering the City of New York’s emergence as an innovative and global leader in equitable, diverse and inclusive employment practices.
-CEI is responsible for ensuring proper and consistent implementation of the City’s EEO Policy and other related policies and procedures and provides best practice guidance impacting the workforce across over 80 City government agencies.
+CEI is responsible for ensuring proper and consistent implementation of the City’s EEO policy and other related policies and procedures and provides best practice guidance impacting the workforce across over 80 City government agencies.

 Montalban is an attorney experienced in institutional compliance with non-discrimination laws and policies, employment law and employee relations matters in both city government and higher education.
-Prior to her role at DCAS, Silvia worked 10 years at the City University of New York's (CUNY) John Jay College of Criminal Justice, where she served as the head of the Compliance and Diversity department, addressing matters impacting both the employee and student populations.
+Prior to her role at DCAS, Montalban worked 10 years at the City University of New York's John Jay College of Criminal Justice, where she served as the head of the Compliance and Diversity department, addressing matters impacting both the employee and student populations.
 She handled investigations under non-discrimination policies and laws, including Title IX, and led policy training programs for employees and students.
 During her tenure at John Jay College, she also served as the secondary head of the Office of the General Counsel for several years.

 Montalban is a graduate of Columbia College of Columbia University and earned her Juris Doctor degree from Hofstra University School of Law.